setriusdev/atils/README.md

 ## **`October 10th, 2022`**
 > Some more bug fixes going out.
 I don't have plans for `atils@2.1.0` yet, so this is the most updated atils will need.
 Still not too sure about

+## **`October 23rd, 2022`**
+> 3,000 downloads!
+Woah!
+The package's 1 year anniversary in less than a month!
+Another woah!
+31 versions!
+Even more woah!<br>
+> A lot of things have changed since `atils@1.0.0`, and honestly I'm pretty happy with it right now.
+I still don't have the documentation finished, nor the IntelliSense, but I've gotten started on... one of those things!
+And I keep making changes to the package making my life harder in the near future!
+Woot!

 # Changelog
 ## **`atils@2.0.1`**
 - Fixed an [issue](https://github.com/setriusdev/atils/issues/1) where `BitEnums` will only store `Functions`.